 What I’m referring to––if the title didn’t give it away––is a diet break.

-As you diet and get leaner, a cascade of hormonal changes occur to prevent you from losing more body mass and ostensibly starving to death, including but not limited to an increase in hunger, lethargy, fatigue, and reduced energy expenditure which can stall fat loss.
+As you diet and get leaner, a cascade of hormonal changes occurs to prevent you from losing more body mass and ostensibly starving to death.
+These changes include (but aren’t limited to), an increase in hunger, lethargy, fatigue, and reduced energy expenditure, which can stall fat loss.

 To combat these negative side effects, a common recommendation is to implement a 1-2 week “diet break” where calories are increased to maintenance.
-By doing this, the theory goes, some of the metabolic adaptations are reversed, and you can get back to dieting with renewed zeal.
+The theory goes that this reverses some of the metabolic adaptations, and you can get back to dieting with renewed zeal.

 The researchers found a diet break wasn’t more effective than continuous dieting for increasing fat loss, preserving muscle mass or maintaining resting energy expenditure.
 However, the diet break did seem to lower the drive to eat due to increased fullness.